‘Assassin’s Creed: Valhalla’ patch adds new graphical options on next-gen

 Version 1.0.4. released today (November 26) and includes bug fixes, quality of life improvements and new graphical modes for certain systems.
 The widespread issue of screen tearing on the Xbox Series X and Xbox Series S is also said to have been rectified.

 With the new graphical fidelity options in Assassin’s Creed: Valhalla, PS5, Xbox Series X and Xbox Series S users are able to toggle between various modes.
-Performance mode will allow the game to adapt the resolution and graphics settings to maintain a stable 60 frames per second (FPS), whilst the quality mode will push the maximum resolution and graphical fidelity at 30FPS.
+Performance mode will allow the game to adapt the resolution and graphics settings to maintain a stable 60 Frames Per Second (FPS), whilst the quality mode will push the maximum resolution and graphical fidelity at 30FPS.

 Check out the announcement below: